HC Galychanka: 2021—2022

 In the off-season, three players left the team: goalkeeper Mariia Gladun signed a contract with a Füchse Berlin (Germany), Daryna Lyakhovenko start this season in Lviv Polytechnic-LPSC team, Oleksandra Furmanets moved to Kyiv for family reasons.
 Instead, from Ternopil team WUNU-Energo-HSS came goalkeeper Sofiia Humeniuk, center back player Sofiia Holinska from Kyiv and former HC Lviv Polytechnic-LPSC players Yuliia Maksymeiko (left back), Liudmyla Martyniuk (right wing).

 On 2 September 2021, in the Ukrainian Supercup match Galychanka won a HC Dnepryanka Kherson with a score of 31:20 and defended a title of sole Supercup holder.

 In October 2021, 6 players of the team, namely: Iryna Prokopyak, Maryna Konovalova, Maryana Markevich, Anastasia Melekestseva, Tetyana Poliak and Diana Dmytryshyn as part of the national team participated in qualifying matches of 2022 European Women's Handball Championship.
 Also, in June 2021, the head coach of Galychanka Vitaliy Andronov was approved for the position of head coach of the Ukraine women's national handball team.

 In January 2022, team invited goalkeeper Maryna Valiieva, who in the first half of the 2021–2022 season played for HC Spartak Kyiv, and in previous seasons defended the goal of Galychanka and Lviv Polytechnic-LPSC teams.

-Because of the Russian invasion players and coach Tatiana Shtefan were forced to move to the Czech city of Hodonin, where for two months she trained together with HC Hodonin and played a charity friendly match with them.
+Because of the Russian invasion players and coach Tatiana Shtefan were forced to move to the Czech city of Hodonín, where for two months she trained together with HC Hodonín and played a charity friendly match with them.

 On 26 April 2022, at a meeting of the Committee of Handball Federation of Ukraine decided to end the championship and determine the final places of the teams according to the tournament table as of 24 February 2022 — Galychanka won the eighth championship in a row.